White House chief of staff Daley to leave in 2013

-CHICAGO President Barack Obama's chief of staff, Bill Daley, will step down at the end of the president's current term in January 2013, Daley told a Chicago television station.
+CHICAGO Oct 11 U.S. President Barack Obama's chief of staff, Bill Daley, will step down at the end of the president's current term in January 2013, Daley told a Chicago television station.

 Daley, who has come under criticism for his handling of relations with lawmakers, said he was confident Obama would win re-election next year but that he would not stay to accompany the president for a second term.